CDL-HongwooLee/HiCORE/README.md

 ```

 ##### Genome digestion file
-The ‘genome digestion’ file includes chromosome name and every restriction fragment position of each chromosome in a single raw.
-Each component of line is space-delimited and the first component indicates a chromosome name.
-The ‘genome digestion’ file can easily be made by ‘generate_site_position.py’ python code in Juicer packages.
+3. The ‘genome digestion’ file includes chromosome name and genomic positions of all restriction fragments in each chromosome in a row.
+All data in a row are space-delimited, beginning with the chromosome name.
+The ‘genome digestion’ file can be made using the ‘generate_site_position.py’ Python code in the Juicer package.
 ```
 Chr1 311 901 1319 1407 1804 3545 ...
 Chr2 1576 1941 2036 2499 2809 3119 ...